 All staff understand, that even if there are no reports in our setting, this does not mean that it is not happening, it may be the case that it is just not being reported.
-As such it is important that if staff at Ryecroft C.E Middle School have any concerns regarding peer on peer abuse, they speak to their Designated Safeguarding Lead (DSL) or deputy (DDSL).
+As such it is important that if staff have any concerns regarding peer on peer abuse, they speak to their Designated Safeguarding Lead (DSL) or deputy (DDSL).
 Our staff will not develop high thresholds before acting.